WebScaleSoftwareLtd/contenttruck/README.md

 - Make a POST request to `/_contenttruck` with `X-Type` set to the name of a public function hooked to `apiServer` in `httpserver/api_handlers.go`.
 - The request object is the second argument to the function, and the response object is the first output parameter.
 Note that if there is only 1 output parameter, it can only error or return a 204.
 - Most request types require the body to be `Content-Type: application/json`, but for `Upload` specifically, since the body is consumed, you can use `X-Json-Body` to pass the JSON body as a string.

+## Options in Rule Set

+When using `CreatePartition`, you need to specify a rule set string that contains comma-separated options.
+Here are the possible options:

+- `prefix`: specifies the path prefix that partitions will match.
+- `exact`: specifies the exact path that partitions will match.
+- `max-size`: specifies the maximum size of files that partitions will match.
+- `ensure`: specifies a validation string that partitions must satisfy.
+This will be passed to the validation engine which supports these options separated by plus signs:
+  - `X:Y`: specifies this has to be a image with a aspect ratio of X:Y.
+  - `jpeg` or `jpg`: specifies this has to be a jpeg image.
+  - `png`: specifies this has to be a png image.
+  - `svg`: specifies this has to be a svg image.
+- (invalid rule): any rule that is not one of the above options will result in an `ErrorCodeInvalidRuleSet` being returned.

+The `CreatePartition` function is parsing the rule set using a switch statement to determine the rule and set the appropriate fields in the `db.Partition` struct